Tonkatsu

 The citrus and sesame notes cut through richness while the heat adds excitement to crispy textures

-Umami-rich, warm broth provides savory balance and aids in digestion of the rich fried food
+Umami-rich fermented broth cleanses the palate and aids digestion of fried food

 Acidic, refreshing pickles cleanse the palate and provide probiotic benefits alongside heavy fried proteins